 Uber Eats and Leafly partner to bring cannabis delivery to Torontonians

 TORONTO, Oct.
-16, 2022 /CNW/ - Starting tomorrow, Monday, October 17, Torontonians can order safe, legal cannabis and get it delivered straight to their homes thanks to a partnership between Uber Eats, a global leader in ecommerce and delivery technology, and Leafly, a leading online cannabis marketplace and information resource.
-Torontonians 19+ can place orders from local licenced cannabis retailers in the Uber Eats app, and have it delivered to their door by the retailer's CannSell certified staff.
+16, 2022 /PRNewswire/ -- Starting tomorrow, Monday, October 17, Torontonians can order safe, legal cannabis and get it delivered straight to their homes thanks to a partnership between Uber Eats UBER, a global leader in ecommerce and delivery technology, and Leafly LFLY, a leading online cannabis marketplace and information resource.
+Torontonians 19+ can place orders from local licensed cannabis retailers in the Uber Eats app, and have it delivered to their door by the retailer's CannSell certified staff.
 This is the first time cannabis delivery will be available on a major third-party delivery platform in the world.

+The first cannabis delivery partnership on a major third-party delivery platform in the world.

 "We are partnering with industry leaders like Leafly to help retailers offer safe, convenient options for people in Toronto to purchase legal cannabis for delivery to their homes, which will help combat the illegal market and help reduce impaired driving," said Lola Kassim, General Manager of Uber Eats Canada.
 "Over the last few years, we have invested heavily in our delivery business and selection has expanded tremendously.
 Uber Eats has grown quickly to become a versatile platform usable by diverse businesses large and small."